pAP3R/recur/README.md

 # Testing

-If you want to play around with this before you put all your moneyz in it, use the sandbox API at `auth_client = cbpro.AuthenticatedClient(key, b64secret, passphrase, api_url="https://api-public.sandbox.pro.coinbase.com")`
+If you want to play around with this before you put all your moneyz in it, use the sandbox API for coinbase, it's enabled by default in the app.py file

+`auth_client = cbpro.AuthenticatedClient(key, b64secret, passphrase, api_url="https://api-public.sandbox.pro.coinbase.com")`

 # Usage